 Evidence Finality

-This site exists to define the term Evidence Finality as used in modern dispute, responsibility, and evidence systems.
+This page defines Evidence Finality as a controlled term used in dispute, responsibility, and evidence systems.

 Definition